All-Russian Congress of Soviets: Fifth Congress

 The Left Socialist-Revolutionaries had 352 delegates compared to 745 Bolsheviks out of 1132 total.
 The Left SRs raised disagreements on the suppression of rival parties, the death penalty, and mainly, the Treaty of Brest-Litovsk.
 The Left SR Uprising broke out on during this Congress.
-Its suppression marked the end of Left SR participation in the Congress of Soviet.
+Its suppression marked the end of Left SR participation in the Congress of Soviets.

 Sixth Congress

 The Sixth Extraordinary All-Russian Congress of Soviets of Workers’, Peasants’, Cossacks’ and Red Army Deputies was held November 6–9, 1918.

 Seventh Congress

 The Seventh All-Russian Congress of Soviets of Workers’, Peasants’, Cossacks’ and Red Army Deputies was held December 5–9, 1919.
 That year a report on the foreign policy of Soviet Russia was submitted to the Congress and Leon Trotsky read a report on Soviet military construction and fronts in the Russian Civil War.

 Eighth Congress

 Officially called the Eighth All-Russian Congress of Soviets of Workers’, Peasants’, Red Army and Cossack Deputies was held in Moscow on December 22–29, 1920.
 It was at this Congress that Gleb Krzhizhanovsky presented his report on the GOELRO plan.
 This was the first economic plan which focused on significant electrification of Russian industry.
 Lenin criticised Trotsky's pamphlet, The Role and Tasks of the Trade Unions at the subsequent preliminary joint meeting of Bolshevik delegates.
 The Congress also established the Sowing Committee (posevkomy).